 To answer these questions, we present the White Matter Microstructure with Diffusion MRI Challenge.
 Unlike previous challenges, this will be a 2-year challenge.
+The project will be run in partnership with QMENTA who will provide its innovative data management platform.
 The first year will be dedicated to designing the challenge, building the appropriate dataset(s), and presenting it for the first time at the 2019 ISBI conference.
 The challenge will then take place in the second year, giving research groups and clinicians a full year to implement, and potentially revise, their submissions and algorithms.

 The rationale for this is two-fold.
 First, this will ensure that we design the appropriate challenge to answer the questions that are relevant to the field.
 While the committee will steer design and evaluation, we will invite feedback from the entire microstructural field, accessing a larger pool of potential data and contacts, as well as a balanced set of opinions on how to define the reference standards and evaluate algorithm performance.
 Second, from our previous experience from hosting challenges (ISBI 2018, ISMRM 2017, MICCAI 2013, MICCAI 2015) participant feedback has indicated that the time between data release and submission deadline (either due to compute time, delays releasing data, time to optimize submissions) is limited, resulting in a number of submissions that may not have been properly tuned or implemented.
 This extended timeline for both data release and data submission gives us the opportunity to generate the perfect validation dataset, and the potential for uniquely hosting a number of “sub-challenges”, for example, we aim to host 3 sub-challenges evaluating our current ability to:

 (1) predict unseen signal (signal representation; sub-challenge #1)